ismael-araujo/ismael-araujo/README.md

 **[Hotel Reviews Analysis Using NLP and Machine Learning](https://github.com/ismael-araujo/Hotel-Reviews-Analysis-Using-NLP "Hotel Reviews Analysis Using NLP and Machine Learning")**

+Hotels can receive hundreds of reviews every day and it’s easy to lose track of them.
+Thinking of that, I created a project using Natural Language Processing that was able to analyze which features have the highest impact on guests when they write a review, get insights about the hotel in a few seconds, and classify reviews with 82% accuracy.

 **[Predicting Fetal Risk Using Cardiotocographic Data](https://github.com/ismael-araujo/Predicting-Fetal-Risk-Using-Cardiotocographic-Data- "Predicting Fetal Risk Using Cardiotocographic Data")**

+One of the most important goals of the humanity is reducing child mortality.
+This was the inspiration for this project that uses cardiotocographic data to predict child health and avoid unnecessary c-sections.
+The final model was able to predict child health status with an F1-Score of 0.978.

 **[House Price Prediction Model](https://github.com/ismael-araujo/Predicting-House-Price "House Price Prediction Model")**